 The first group, who answered that they would post ten to fifty HITs, was concerned about the tradeoff between the quantity of the answers and the effort that is required to go through each of the answers.
 They were worried that an important idea might get overlooked if there were too many answers.
 One worker said, “I think 50 is a good sample size--not so large that the important points get lost, but big enough for many points to be brought up.”

 The second group was more concerned about the tradeoff between the amount of information they could gather and the expense they have to pay to get the claimed number of answers.
 They avoid the expense becoming a “sinkhole of money,” but still wanted to have a “good sample group to see what the general consensus was from users.”
 The third group, which had less concern about the money, wanted to ensure a good sample of all the ideas even if it meant investing a little more money for it.
 A worker who estimated a thousand HITs reported, “Such a simple task on MTurk wouldn't cost much, so I feel I could easily afford 1000 answers.
 In addition, I feel that 1000 is a good set to get some quality thoughts, at least initially.”
 Assuming that each HIT costs 10 cents, a thousand HITs would cost a hundred dollars.
-The initial investment might indeed be worth the cost if the feedback from the crowd helped the project creator reach the project goal of tens of thousands of dollars. (?)
+It is reasonable to invest a hundred dollars if it could help fundraise successfully since many projects have a goal amount that exceeds ten thousand dollars.

 Each group had legitimate reasons for choosing the number of HITs.
 However, most of them did not have a concrete idea of why they chose the number of HITs they did.
 Most workers used the words ‘I think’ or ‘I feel’ to support their decisions rather than backing up the number of HITs with a more objective theory or data.
 This shows that the number of HITs on MTurk can be arbitrary, and the requester might not know the appropriate number of HITs at the time of posting the request.